microsoft/BotBuilder-V3/Builder/Node/bots/BotConnectorBot.md

 {:toc}

 ## Overview
-The [BotConnectorBot](/sdkreference/nodejs/classes/_botbuilder_d_.botconnectorbot.html) makes it easy to build a bot that’s compatible with the Bot Frameworks [Bot Connector Service](/connector/getstarted/).
+The [BotConnectorBot](/sdkreference/nodejs/classes/_botbuilder_d_.botconnectorbot.html) class makes it easy to build a bot that’s compatible with the Bot Frameworks [Bot Connector Service](/connector/getstarted/).
 Using the Bot Connector Service to host your bot lets you maximize your bots visibility across a wide range of communication channels.
 It also lets your bot take advantage of features provided by the Bot Connector Service like [Automatic Language Translation](/connector/bot-options/#translation).

 ## Usage
 The example below shows a Hello World bot built using [restify](http://restify.com/) web service framework.
 The example would be relatively the same if you were instead using the [Express](http://expressjs.com/) web application framework.
 Both frameworks are equally supported by Bot Builder.